nim-lang/Nim/doc/testament.rst

     output: ""
     outputsub: ""

+    # Whether to sort the output lines before comparing them to the desired
+    # output.
+    sortoutput: true

     # Each line in the stringgiven here appear in the same order in the
     # compiler output, but there may be more lines that appear before, after, or
     # in between them.